dickwolff/Export-To-Ghostfolio/README.md

 ### 1. Partial-fill orders (DEGIRO only)

 When DEGIRO splits a single order into multiple partial executions ("fills"), each fill has the same `orderId`.
-The converter pairs only the first fill with the transaction-fee row; subsequent fills are exported as separate activities with `fee = 0`.
-A console warning is printed at runtime for each affected order so you can adjust the entries manually in Ghostfolio.
+The converter pairs only the first fill with the transaction-fee row, while later fills of the same order are currently not exported.
+A warning is printed at runtime with `EXPORTED` and `MISSING` quantities, plus fill details, so you can add the missing entries manually in Ghostfolio.

-### 2. Exchange rate errors for HKD and JPY (Ghostfolio limitation)

-When your portfolio includes transactions in **Hong Kong Dollar (HKD)** or **Japanese Yen (JPY)**, Ghostfolio's exchange rate service may fail to resolve historical rates, causing errors in portfolio valuation.
-This is not a bug in Export-to-Ghostfolio.
-To fix it, go to **Market Data** in Ghostfolio's admin panel, click **Add Currency**, and add the missing currencies (e.g. `HKD`, `JPY`).

 ---